Governance

 TTL Enforcement

-- Each Profile defines TTL limits
+- Each Profile defines TTL limits (default and max)

-- Gatekeepers MUST enforce these limits
+- Gatekeepers MUST enforce these limits at attestation issuance

 - This prevents time-pressure attacks on approval